 After walking around Venice for a few hours, you’ll start to notice a couple of things.
-First, you’ll realize you’re entirely lost, and unsure what narrow, dimly lit corridor led you to this point.
-And second, that each canal is adorned with the small, peculiar-looking establishments; the bacaro.
+First, you’ll realize you’re entirely lost and unsure what narrow, dimly lit corridor led you to this point.
+And second, each canal is adorned with small, peculiar-looking establishments, the bacaro.

 Of course, Italian wine is usually on display at the bacaro.
-Perhaps the easy-sipping red Valpolicella, or maybe the light and bubbly Prosecco, both from the surrounding Veneto region.
-You’re in Italy, every bacaro you go to will have fantastic wine.
+Perhaps the easy-sipping red Valpolicella, or maybe the light and bubbly Prosecco - both of which are from the surrounding Veneto region.
+You’re in Italy - every bacaro you go to will have fantastic wine.

 You’ll also find people sipping on the infamous Aperol Spritz (or Campari, Cynar, or other amaro).
 Though they caught fire in the United States not too long ago, the Aperol Spritz originated in Venice and is still a staple of the bacaro.
 Light, crushable, and easy to drink during a lunch break on a hot summer day (or winter, who’s judging).